 FreeSurfer MRI reconstruction#

 $ export FREESURFER_HOME=/path/to/FreeSurfer $ source $FREESURFER_HOME/SetUpFreeSurfer.sh

 reconstructions in separate sub-folders.

-$ export SUBJECTS_DIR=~/subjects
+$ export SUBJECTS_DIR=/path/to/your/subjects_dir

 Again see the FreeSurfer installation guide for more info.

 $ my_subject=sample $ my_NIfTI=/path/to/NIfTI.nii.gz $ recon-all -i $my_NIfTI -s $my_subject -all